Turn skills data into decisions that actually work

 3

-Assign proficiency
+Assign proficiency levels

 Define observable expectations (e.g. junior → expert) with criteria and potential assessment methods.